Crafting homemade suet cakes for chickens is a simple way to boost the fat in your flock’s diet while giving them a way to stay occupied.

-In fact, a frequent question I get is “Can chickens eat suet cakes?,” and not only is the answer a definitive “YES!” but feeding diy suet cakes to chickens can help reduce bad behavior and stress from being confined in a coop all day.
+A frequent questions I get is “Can chickens eat suet cakes?,” and not only is the answer a definitive “YES!” but feeding DIY suet cakes to chickens can help reduce bad behavior and stress from being confined in a coop all day.

-And they’re a total hit!
-While my hens otherwise look like they’re ready to melt and are completely miserable as they try to stay cool in our 100+ degree heat, when they catch sight of their suet cakes, the light comes back in their eyes as they realize they’re about to have a blast.
+And they’re always a total hit!
+When my flock catches sight of their suet cakes, the light comes back in their eyes as they realize they’re about to have a blast.

 Needless to say, as soon as I drop the treats in their chicken feeders, it’s game on.